HII Christens Destroyer Jack H. Lucas (DDG 125)

-PASCAGOULA, Miss., March 26, 2022 (GLOBE NEWSWIRE) -- HII (: HII) christened today pre-commissioning unit Jack H. Lucas (DDG 125) at the company’s Ingalls Shipbuilding division.
+PASCAGOULA, Miss., March 26, 2022 (GLOBE NEWSWIRE) -- HII (NYSE: HII) christened today pre-commissioning unit Jack H. Lucas (DDG 125) at the company’s Ingalls Shipbuilding division.

 Jack H. Lucas, a longtime resident of Hattiesburg, Mississippi, was the youngest Marine and youngest service member in World War II awarded the Medal of Honor.
 During a close firefight with Japanese soldiers, Lucas saved the lives of three Marines when he unhesitatingly placed himself on two grenades.